 And then in their letter, they implied that their support for U.S. assistance to Ukraine was at stake if they did shut down the investigations.

-Oh, a quid pro quo, describing themselves we're strong advocates for a robust and close relationship with Ukraine.
+Describing themselves, we're strong advocates for a robust and close relationship with Ukraine.

-The Democratic senators declare this is only 2018, and we've supported and are disappointed that some appear to have cast aside some principles to avoid the ire of Trump.
+And we've supported and are disappointed that some appear to have cast aside some principles to avoid the ire of Trump.

 And then they demanded that they reverse course and reopen the investigations to help Mueller and halt efforts to impede cooperation.

-And then it went on to say, and this is the money line here the reported refusal to cooperate with the Mueller probe sends a worrying signal to the Ukrainian people as well as international community about your government's commitment to support justice and the rule of law.
+And then it went on to say, and this is the money line here, the reported refusal to cooperate with the Mueller probe sends a worrying signal to the Ukrainian people as well as international community about your government's commitment to support justice and the rule of law.

 They did it.